Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Asymptotic profile and approximate radiation

 \section{Asymptotic profile and approximate radiation}

-Our goal here in this section is to associate to a given asymptotic profile $z^{\ast}(r)=qr^{\nu}\chi(r)$ an adequate nonlinear evolution $z(t,r)$, which we call the \emph{radiation} associated to $z^{\ast}$, with sufficiently precise asymptotics near where singularity would form.
+Our goal here in this section is to associate a given asymptotic profile $z^{\ast}(r)=qr^{\nu}\chi(r)$ with an adequate nonlinear evolution $z(t,r)$, which we call the \emph{radiation} associated with $z^{\ast}$, having sufficiently precise asymptotics near where singularity would form.
 As we shall see in Section~\ref{sec:Blow-up-Const}, the strong interaction between the radiation $z$ and $Q_{\lmb,\gmm}$ will drive the blow-up dynamics.